idbrii/unity-navgen/README.md

 # Installation

+1. Install Unity [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents.git) from github.
-Copy the code to your project or add a dependency to your manifest.json to install as a package:
+2. Copy the code to your project or add a dependency to your manifest.json to install as a package:

     "com.github.idbrii.unity-navgen": "https://github.com/idbrii/unity-navgen.git#latest-release",